Ecolab Inc. (NYSE:ECL) Shares Sold by Contravisory Investment Management Inc.

 The business also recently declared a quarterly dividend, which will be paid on Friday, January 15th.
 Shareholders of record on Tuesday, December 15th will be paid a $0.48 dividend.
 This is a positive change from Ecolab’s previous quarterly dividend of $0.47.
 This represents a $1.92 annualized dividend and a yield of 0.88%.
 The ex-dividend date of this dividend is Monday, December 14th.
 Ecolab’s dividend payout ratio is currently 32.99%.

 Several analysts have recently issued reports on ECL shares.
-Deutsche Bank Aktiengesellschaft reduced their price target on shares of Ecolab from $210.00 to $200.00 and set a “hold” rating on the stock in a research report on Wednesday, October 28th.
-BidaskClub cut shares of Ecolab from a “hold” rating to a “sell” rating in a research report on Friday, December 25th.
-Evercore ISI began coverage on shares of Ecolab in a research report on Monday, September 21st.
-They set an “outperform” rating on the stock.
-Argus upped their target price on shares of Ecolab from $215.00 to $250.00 and gave the stock a “buy” rating in a research note on Thursday, January 7th.
-Finally, BMO Capital Markets upped their target price on shares of Ecolab from $187.00 to $195.00 and gave the stock a “market perform” rating in a research note on Wednesday, October 28th.
+Zacks Investment Research raised shares of Ecolab from a “sell” rating to a “hold” rating and set a $207.00 price target on the stock in a research report on Wednesday, September 30th.
+BMO Capital Markets increased their price target on shares of Ecolab from $187.00 to $195.00 and gave the stock a “market perform” rating in a research report on Wednesday, October 28th.
 They noted that the move was a valuation call.
+Barclays increased their price target on shares of Ecolab from $225.00 to $245.00 and gave the stock an “overweight” rating in a research report on Tuesday, December 8th.
+Morgan Stanley upped their target price on shares of Ecolab from $170.00 to $210.00 and gave the stock an “equal weight” rating in a research note on Monday, November 23rd.
+Finally, BidaskClub lowered shares of Ecolab from a “hold” rating to a “sell” rating in a research note on Friday, December 25th.
 Two investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating and four have assigned a buy rating to the company’s stock.
 The stock presently has an average rating of “Hold” and a consensus price target of $201.57.

 In other news, EVP Michael C. Mccormick sold 2,921 shares of the firm’s stock in a transaction that occurred on Tuesday, November 24th.
 The shares were sold at an average price of $220.00, for a total transaction of $642,620.00.
 Following the transaction, the executive vice president now directly owns 55,091 shares in the company, valued at $12,120,020.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Also, EVP Michael C. Mccormick sold 7,647 shares of the firm’s stock in a transaction that occurred on Friday, November 6th.
 The stock was sold at an average price of $199.16, for a total transaction of $1,522,976.52.
 Following the transaction, the executive vice president now owns 65,659 shares in the company, valued at $13,076,646.44.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 199,572 shares of company stock worth $43,964,233.
-Insiders own 1.22% of the company’s stock.
+Insiders sold 199,572 shares of company stock worth $43,964,233 over the last quarter.
+1.22% of the stock is currently owned by insiders.

 About Ecolab